NandhiniKarvendhan/Front_End_Development/README.md

 # Front End Development

-This repository contains assignments and the projects I'have done during Post Graduate Certificate in Full Stack Development conducted by MIT xPRO.
+This repository contains assignments and the projects I'have done during Post Graduate Certificate in Full Stack Development with MERN conducted by MIT xPRO.

 ## How to run